Translated by Alanna Quintyne

 Despite the difficulties that this word could give you, do not be afraid to become familiar with it!
 Read a lot, and when you come across this word, try to identify the synonym that can replace it better than the others.
 With some time and some practice, you will always become more confident and aware of the words you will choose.

-Did you like this article about how to use Ormai?
+Did you like this article called “How to use Ormai in Italian?”
 Leave your comment and share it!

 Let’s keep in touch!
 Find me on: